 The image of Rosetta Stone can be found on magnets/postcards/cups and other souvenirs sold in the British Museum.
 There is a good reason for that.
 With the same inscription written in three different languages, the Rosetta Stone let scientist understand Egyptian script.

-When the museum closed, we visited Chinatown and then walked on Regent Street.
-I’ve heard about Hamleys toys (that’s located on Regent Street) years ago due to their Build-A-Bear-Workshop.
-It’s an interesting concept where you take part in the construction of your teddy bear (whether the bear will be talking and if yes, what he will be saying, what clothes will he wear and so on).
-Moreover, it’s one of the oldest toy stores, and as they state on their site, it’s a seven-floor store.
+We visited Chinatown and then walked on Regent Street when the museum closed.
+I heard about Hamleys toys (located on Regent Street) years ago due to their Build-A-Bear-Workshop.
+It is an interesting concept where you take part in constructing your teddy bear (whether the bear will be talking and if yes, what he will be saying, what clothes he will wear, and so on).
+Moreover, it is one of the oldest toy stores, and as they state on their site, it is a seven-floor store.
 The visit was a little disappointing.
-It’s a seven-floor store, but each floor is not that big.
-Thus, the selection of toys is less then I expected.
+It is a seven-floor store, but each floor is not that big.
+Thus, the selection of toys is less than I expected.
 Moreover, the toys are very pricey.
-If you already in the area then you can visit, but I wouldn’t recommend making a special detour for it.
+You can visit if you are already in the area, but I would not recommend making a special detour.

 Day #4 – St Paul’s Cathedral